-She is currently working on her upcoming creations Oedipus: Sex with Mum was blinding that premiered at Stanford University, USA in April 2019 and The kindly Ones to be presented in 2019 at the Mauthausen Concentration Camp Memorial in Austria.
+Most recent creations (2019) include Oedipus: Sex with Mum was blinding that premiered at the BAM (Brooklyn Academy of Music), New York, and The Kindly Ones presented at the Mauthausen Concentration Camp Memorial in Austria.

 It was as if a bomb exploding at the foundations of Athens Festival…

 Papakonstantinou and her ensemble do not beat around the bush: what they really mean to do is to (re) negotiate our turbulent historical present.

 Iliana Dimadi | Athinorama | 16.06.2016